Branching And Release

 • after the package exists, configure trusted publishing on npm, verify one GitHub Actions publish, then remove the token fallback if you no longer want it

-• if you leave NPM_PUBLISH_TOKEN configured, the workflow can still use it as an emergency fallback when trusted publishing is not enabled
+• if you leave NPM_PUBLISH_TOKEN configured, the workflow only falls back to it when no matching trusted publisher is configured

 Recovery note: